 LOW COEFFICIENT OF FRICTION – The coefficient of friction is generally in the range of 0.05 to 0.20, depending on the load, sliding speed, and type of Teflon® coating used.

-HEAT RESISTANCE – Teflon® can operate continuously at temperatures up to 550°F and can be used for intermittent service up to 600°F with adequate ventilation.
+HEAT RESISTANCE AND CRYOGENIC STABILITY– Teflon® can operate continuously at temperatures up to 550°F and can be used for intermittent service up to 600°F with adequate ventilation.

 CHEMICAL RESISTANCE – Chemical environments usually do not affect a Teflon® coating.
 The only chemicals known to affect these coatings are molten alkali metals and highly reactive fluorinating agents.